 Valve’s announcement to allow spectators to watch Dota 2 tournaments in VR, making them feel as though they were there, was a huge step forward for the linking between gaming and VR.
+A unique gathering dubbed the Meta Quest games showcase was organized to share information about the company’s virtual worlds and video games.
 The accessibility of spectating Dota 2 in VR brought an added element to the industry, providing just as much entertainment and engrossing action for those watching as those playing.
 With smaller moves made elsewhere in VR (e.g. Call of Duty Infinite Warfare: Jackal Assault) the general population still remains slow on the VR uptake.
 2016 saw the first televised eSports tournament, as fans flocked to play, watch, as well as watch remotely at the Overwatch Open on TBS.
 This move alone was a huge step, with the mainstream media taking up something that had previously been the realm of techies and hardcore gamers.
 The growth for VR has been facilitated by all sides, but there are still some hesitations for major uptake.

 What Are the Current Options for Live Streaming?